-Supporting Laws and Regulations In addition to its research, the Council monitors and advises regulators and legislators on invasive species.
+In addition to its research, the Council monitors and advises regulators and legislators on invasive species.

-At present, the tankers in the North Slope crude oil trade are exempted from U.S. Coast Guard requirements to exchange their ballast water at sea, although exchange is required by the Environmental Protection Agency.
+At present, the tankers in the North Slope crude oil trade are exempted from U.S. Coast Guard requirements to exchange and treat their ballast water at sea, although exchange and treatment is required by the Environmental Protection Agency.
+Several tankers within the fleet arriving at the Valdez Marine Terminal have now installed and use ballast water treatment systems for the management of invasive species.